-A: Membership or position of general control or manager current or held within the last two years) Name Position . body to which you are appointed by the HCPC: body exercising functions of a public nature: · . body directed to charitable purposes: . body whose principal purposes include influencing pulncluding any political party or trade union): olic opinion or polic
+A: Membership or position of general control or management of certain bodies (current or held within the last two years) Name Position 1. body to which you are appointed by the HCPC: 2. body exercising functions of a public nature: 3. body directed to charitable purposes: 4. body whose principal purposes include influencing public opinion or policy (including any political party or trade union): I have no relevant interest to declare (please tick)

-Name, nature of the business and position you hold in any remunerated employment business, office or profession: I have no relevant interest to declare (please tick box) Category C: Directorships Directorships (including non-executive directorships) in any public or private company: I have no relevant interest to declare (please tick box)

-Category D: Shareholdings
+Name, nature of the business and position you hold in any remunerated employment business, office or profession: I have no relevant interest to declare (please tick box) Category C: Directorships Directorships (including non-executive directorships) in any public or private company: I have no relevant interest to declare (please tick box) Category D: Shareholdings Details of any shareholdings which give you a majority or controlling interest in any undertaking: I have no relevant interest to declare (please tick box)

-and get year and an arrange

-Details of any shareholdings which give you a majority or controlling interest in

-any undertaking:

-I have no relevant interest to declare (please tick box)